apache/accumulo-testing/README.md

 table is set by the property `test.ci.common.accumulo.table` (its value defaults to `ci`) in the file `accumulo-testing.properties`:

-          ./bin/accumulo-testing ci-createtable
+          ./bin/cingest createtable

-The continuous ingest tests have several applications that can either be started in a local process or run in multiple containers across a cluster using YARN.
-The `ci-local` command starts a local application which will run continuously until you stop using `ctrl-c`:
+The continuous ingest tests have several applications that start a local application which will run continuously until you stop using `ctrl-c`:

-          ./bin/accumulo-testing ci-local <application>

-The `ci-yarn` command starts an application in `<num>` containers in YARN.
-All containers will run continuously performing the same work until you kill the application in YARN.
-The logs for the application can be viewed using the YARN resource manager.

-          ./bin/accumulo-testing ci-yarn <num> <application>
+          ./bin/cingest <application>

 Below is a list of available continuous ingest applications.
 You should run the `ingest` application first to add data to your table.